opendaylight/docs/docs/release-process/milestone-readouts/m3_template.rst

 5. Were project-specific deliverables planned for this milestone delivered successfully?
 (No Deliverables/Yes/No)

-6. Have you started automated system testing for your top-level features.
+6. Have you started automated system testing for your top-level features?
 (Yes/No)

    - (If yes, link to test report)
    - (If no, explain why)